JacobWeinbren/Israel-Data/README.md

 Searches go by address and settlement name.
 Return ballots are either too specific or too inspecific to be useful context.

+See inferred for addresses inferred (and those which couldn't).

+16th and 17th Knesset has weird ballot numbering scheme - assuming to divide by 10 for consistency.

 Any excel files for the 21st election and before have been converted from xls to xlsx